Rahulray12/puzzelfun/README.md

 - *HTML*
    - The structure of the Website was developed using HTML as the main language.
 - *CSS*
-   - The Website was styled and layed out using CSS in an external file.
+   - The Website was styled and laid out using CSS in an external file.
 - *JavaScript*
    - The puzzles are created through JavaScript and inserted into HTML.
    - All the interactions between users and computer are all realised through JavaScript functions and event listeners.